paramothers/docs/JavaScriptAndWebTechnologies/ECMAScript/README.md

 Two more EMCAScript impletation are JScript and ActionScript

 Current version is EMCAScript 5. but 6 in progress.

-It is **mixture **of Both "Functional Programming" and "Object oriented Programming". that is both Function and Objects are play major role in this language.

 Object are passed by reference.

 JavaScript library usually delivered as \*.js file.

+### JavaScript Nature

+1. dynamic

+2. dynamic typed
+3. It is mixture of Both "Functional Programming" and "Object oriented Programming". that is both Function and Objects are play major role in this language.
+4. it is deployable as **Source**
+5.

 ## draw back of ECMAScript was earlier.